smart post preloader

 Document Decisions, Not Just Code

-Inline comments explain what code does.
-Architecture decision records (ADRs) explain why it was built that way — which is the information that matters during refactoring.
+Architecture decision records (ADRs) explain why code was built that way — which is the information that matters during refactoring.

 Treat Security as a Design Constraint

-Authentication, authorization, input validation, and secrets management built into the initial design cost a fraction of what they cost when retrofitted to a running system.
+Authentication, authorization, input validation, and secrets management built into the initial design cost a fraction of what they cost when retrofitted.

 Profile Before Optimizing